SEND VIDEO LINK TO: firstname.lastname@example.org

 2. The freestyles that are not disqualified will be posted by ITSA on its website no later than three days after the upload deadline.

-3. The review panel will pre-select 8 freestyles from each division as Suggested Finalists.
-But the other freestyles will still be in contention.
+3. The review panel will select 10 freestyles from each division as Finalists.

-4. The freestyles will be judged from these videos by the fellow competitors.
-Competitors must at least review the 8 Suggested Finalists from his or her own division.
+4. The freestyles will be judged from these videos by the fellow Finalists.
+Finalists must review the other 9 Finalists from his or her own division.

-5. Each competitor will provide a ranking of the best 5 freestyles from the other players (but not his/hers) from at least his or her own division: 1st, 2nd, 3rd, 4th and 5th.
+5. Each Finalist will provide a ranking of the best 5 freestyles from the other Finalists from his or her own division (but not his/hers): 1st, 2nd, 3rd, 4th and 5th.
 No draws.
-The competitor can also rank the players of the other division even if he/she didn’t compete in it (but this is optional).

 6. The organizers will calculate the score for each ranking as follows: 1st = 8 points, 2nd = 5 points, 3rd = 3 points, 4th = 2 points, 5th = 1 points.
 The scores will be added and normalized, so a total score of 100 will correspond to being 1st in every ranking.